qiime2/docs/source/tutorials/qiime2-for-experienced-microbiome-researchers.rst

 - :doc:`classify-consensus-blast <../plugins/available/feature-classifier/classify-consensus-blast/>`: BLAST+ local alignment
 - :doc:`classify-consensus-vsearch <../plugins/available/feature-classifier/classify-consensus-vsearch/>`:  VSEARCH global alignment

-Both use the *consensus* approach of taxonomy assignment, which you can learn more about in the overview and tweak with the ``maxaccepts``, ``perc-identity``, and ``min-consensus`` parameters.
+Both use the *consensus* approach of taxonomy assignment, which you can learn more about in the :ref:`overview <Taxonomy>` and tweak with the ``maxaccepts``, ``perc-identity``, and ``min-consensus`` parameters.

-The second approach uses machine learning classifiers to assign likely taxonomies to reads:
+The second approach uses a machine learning classifier to assign likely taxonomies to reads, and can be used through the :doc:`classify-sklearn <../plugins/available/feature-classifier/classify-sklearn/>` method.

-- :doc:`fit-classifier-sklearn <../plugins/available/feature-classifier/fit-classifier-sklearn/>`
-- :doc:`fit-classifier-naive-bayes <../plugins/available/feature-classifier/fit-classifier-naive-bayes/>`

-These two functions differ in the type of machine learning model that they use.
-(To get more details on the specific models implemented, check out `the plugin's associated paper <https://doi.org/10.1186/s40168-018-0470-z>`__.)
-These methods need a pre-trained model as one of the inputs: you can either download one of the pre-trained taxonomy classifiers from the :doc:`data resources page <../data-resources/>`, or train one yourself (following the steps outlined in the :doc:`feature classifier tutorial <feature-classifier>`).
+This method needs a pre-trained model to classify the sequences: you can either download one of the pre-trained taxonomy classifiers from the :doc:`data resources page <../data-resources/>`, or train one yourself (following the steps outlined in the :doc:`feature classifier tutorial <feature-classifier>`).
+(You can also learn a lot more about the specific models implemented in `the plugin's associated paper <https://doi.org/10.1186/s40168-018-0470-z>`__.)

 Analyze feature table and gain insight
 --------------------------------------

+**Relevant plugins**: :doc:`Many! <../plugins/available/index>`

 At this point, you should be ready to analyze your feature table to answer your scientific questions!
-QIIME 2 offers multiple built-in functions to analyze your data, and you can also `export <Export the data>`_ it to do downstream analyses in your preferred coding language.
+QIIME 2 offers multiple built-in functions to analyze your data, and you can also `export <Export the data>`_ it to do downstream analyses in your preferred coding language or software package.

 Some general things you can do with QIIME 2 are:

--  **Look at the data:** QIIME 2 has some a nice :doc:`taxa barplot visualizer <../plugins/available/taxa/barplot/>` to make visually exploring your data easy.
+-  **Look at the data:** QIIME 2 has a nice :doc:`taxa barplot visualizer <../plugins/available/taxa/barplot/>` to make visually exploring your data easy.
 You can also visualize your data on a PCoA plot with the :doc:`emperor <../plugins/available/emperor/plot/>` plugin (after calculating beta diversity between samples).
 -  **Build a phylogenetic tree:** QIIME 2 has a :doc:`phylogeny <../plugins/available/phylogeny/index>` plugin with different tree-building methods.
 -  **Calculate alpha diversity of your samples:** the :doc:`diversity plugin <../plugins/available/diversity/index>` has many `alpha diversity metrics <https://forum.qiime2.org/t/alpha-and-beta-diversity-explanations-and-commands/2282>`__ available through the ``alpha`` and ``alpha-phylogenetic`` methods.
 -  **Calculate beta diversity between samples:** the :doc:`diversity plugin <../plugins/available/diversity/index>` also has these metrics available in the ``beta``, ``beta-phylogenetic``, and ``beta-phylogenetic-alt`` methods.
+Note that the ``diversity core-metrics`` and ``diversity core-metrics-phylogenetic`` pipelines are a handy wrapper for alpha and beta diversity analyses.
+These are described in the :ref:`overview tutorial <Diversity>`.
 -  **Test for differences between samples**, through differential abundance or distribution testing: PERMANOVA, ANOSIM, ANCOM, and Gneiss are some of the relevant methods which are available in QIIME 2.
 PERMANOVA and ANOSIM can be done with the :doc:`beta-group-significance <../plugins/available/diversity/beta-group-significance/>` method in the ``diversity`` plugin.
 ANCOM is available in the :doc:`composition <../plugins/available/composition/index>` plugin.
 Gneiss is available in the :doc:`gneiss <../plugins/available/gneiss/index>` plugin, and has an associated tutorial, :doc:`"Differential abundance  analysis with gneiss" <gneiss/>`.
--  **Build machine learning classifiers to make predictions:** the :doc:`q2-sample-classifier <../plugins/available/sample-classifier/index>` plugin has several actions for these classifiers, and the associated :doc:`"Predicting sample metadata values with q2-sample-classifier" tutorial <sample-classifier>` provides more details.
+-  **Build machine learning classifiers and regressors to make predictions:** the :doc:`q2-sample-classifier <../plugins/available/sample-classifier/index>` plugin has several actions for building classifiers and regressors, and the associated :doc:`"Predicting sample metadata values with q2-sample-classifier" tutorial <sample-classifier>` provides more details.

 Export the data
 ~~~~~~~~~~~~~~~

+**Relevant plugin**: ``qiime tools export`` (this one also doesn't have a doc page?!)

 If you're a veteran microbiome scientist and don't want to use QIIME 2 for your analyses, you can extract your feature table and sequences from the artifact using the :doc:`export <exporting>` tool.
 While ``export`` only outputs the data, the :ref:`extract <export vs extract>` tool allows you to also extract other metadata such as the citations, provenance etc.